anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 are followed (see #(bare_extensions)), but care should be taken if the extensions specify other behaviors not protected by namespaces, particularly referrals (see #(referrals)).

+Breaking changes may also occur in requirements for processing of data in protocol elements that appear in both a successor and predecessor.
+For example, a profile extension (see #(profiles)) may require domain names always end with a dot (".").
+Should its successor remove this requirement this could be considered a breaking change.

 ### Evolving Extensions without Signaled Changes